 What is your return policy?

-We want you to be happy with your purchase, if you are not satisfied for any reason, please let us know and we will replace your order or refund your money for 30 days.
+We want you to be happy with your purchase, if you are not satisfied for any reason, please let us know.

 What will I receive?